 This initiative is just a starting point.
 In the first instance, we hope to attract the interest of organisations and individuals, from as many perspectives as possible, who share our concerns.
 We can then reflect on how we might best build our case, and make representations to policy-makers and others.
-For now, we are just asking like-minded parties to read the call for expressions of interest, which is attached below; and on that basis, to decide whether to add their names to the list of signatories.
+For now, we are just asking like-minded parties to read the call for expressions of interest, which is attached below, along with the growing list of signatories; and on that basis, to decide whether to add their names.

 Click here if you’d like to add your name as a signatory.